Description of Methodology

 This Description of Methodology describes the ad impression measurement methodologies of Glam Media’s GlamAdapt platform.

 Within the scope of this document are all systems and processes which Glam Media has audited as per both Interactive Advertising Bureau (IAB) and Media Ratings Council (MRC) guidelines.
-These include:

 - The GlamAdapt Ad Server

 - GlamAdapt Network Services (Glam Media’s publisher network management technology)

 - The GlamAdapt Insider (Self Serve Publisher tools for publisher partners)

 - Glam Media's trafficking and ad operations processes, and the reports generated for end users

 The numbers and measurement outlined in this Description of Methodology relate to online display, rich media, and video advertising impressions, as well as viewable impression measurement.

 These advertising impressions described in this Description of Methodology may be generated by the delivery of standard and rich media ad units, including Flash creatives, image creatives, and expandable units, both hosted by Glam Media and delivered through third-party ad servers.

 This Description of Methodology does not cover click measurement or added value metrics, relating to user engagement and interaction, other than viewable impression measurement.